 We did not want to have our garden all in one space, so I divided to conquer!

-I like getting out of the deck door and grabbing fresh herbs right before I cook!
+I like popping out onto the decking and grabbing fresh herbs right before I cook!

-The bunnies and squirrels seem to like the larger plants so we created a separate space out of our deck to avoid having them come up to check those plants out.
+The rabbits and squirrels seem to like the larger plants so we created a separate space out of our deck to avoid having them come up to check those plants out.

 In this space we have tomatoes, peppers, kale and lettuce.
 A bit of netting around it helps to keep pets and pests off.

-As you see, you can have one or all the small garden options at your home!
-No excuses!
+As you see, there are plenty of small garden options to suit you.
 Making space isn’t so hard, especially with a vertical garden that can be hung on the wall.
-Adhesive glues (fix and create with Sugru or similar products) can hold the pots within any drilling work!
+Adhesive glues (fix and create with Sugru or similar products) can hold the pots without any drilling work!

-In the fall I transplant the herbs to my kitchen window and add oregano and rosemary to butter and oils.
+In the autumn I transplant the herbs to my kitchen window and add oregano and rosemary to butter and oils.
 It makes cooking smell absolutely divine!

 It has never been so easy to have farm to table options in a small space!